The Ultimate Guide to HARO Link Building: Strategies and Benefits

 Google Alerts offers a free service that delivers email notifications when fresh search results appear for specific queries or keywords.
 By utilizing this tool effectively, you can observe how you’re perceived online.
 To leverage Google Alerts’ functionality optimally, set alerts for relevant key terms like company name, personal name, product name, etc. You can choose if alerts are delivered daily, weekly, or immediately.

-Finally, you can use a brand mentioning monitoring tool to track your online reputation and see who is talking about you on the internet.
-These tools can help you find your HARO wins but also understand your audience better through social listening.
+Finally, you can use a brand-mentioning monitoring tool to track your online reputation and see who is talking about you on the internet.
+These tools can not only help you find your HARO wins but also understand your audience better through social listening.

 • Mention.com